The Perfect 2 to 3 Days in Philadelphia Itinerary

 Before you leave Philadelphia, pay a visit to America’s first zoo: the Philadelphia Zoo.

-As one of the best-designed zoos in the country, exploring these exhibits is simultaneously relaxing and engaging.
 Over 1,300 animals, many rare or engaged, call this zoo home.
 Make sure you visit some highlights like Big Cat Falls, the McNeil Avian Center, the PECO Primate Reserve, and the interactive wildlife exhibits aimed at kids.

 The zoo opened in 1874 and has since rehabilitated countless animals.
 Here is a great stop if you’re traveling with kids or if you just love spending an afternoon learning more about wild animals.
+You can book tickets here.

 Where to Stay in Philadelphia